-- Guest Speaker: Chris Jordan, world renowned environmental artist and photographer
+Guest Speaker: Chris Jordan, world renowned environmental artist and photographer

 - Live Painting: Watch three local artists create new work, bid on each piece in a silent auction

 - Silent Auction: Bid on items including original artwork and vacation packages

 - Rhododendron Gardens: Explore the grounds of the historic Colman Estate in West Seattle*

-- Local Wine: Enjoy local wine made and poured by NW Wine Academy
+- Local Wine: Enjoy local wine by NW Wine Academy and Ancestry Cellars

 Since 1998, Nature Consortium has brought people together to support and celebrate the arts and the natural world.
 From the classroom to the forest, our success can be seen in the creativity, empowerment, and action inspired in youth and adults every day.
 With the help of community members like you, we are building a better future.